KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-Postnord.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `require("request-promise")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Deprecated: Found `require("request-promise")` in file `postnord-hash-generator.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Powerwall by MikeBishop](https://github.com/MikeBishop/MMM-Powerwall)